soundpress/RulesOfNYC/docs/c20/index.rst

    (iii) Weekly Limit.
-A Base or Associated Base must not dispatch a Driver to transport any Passenger(s) for hire in more than 60 hours in total in a calendar week.
+A Base or Associated Base must not dispatch a Driver to transport any Passenger(s) for hire in more than 60 hours in total in any seven-day period that begins on Monday and ends on Sunday.